afshinamighi/Courses/basecamp/week10/inf-bc-w10-python.md

 	- Option Two: is to read the contents of the file twice, once to count the lines, and a second time to display the last 10 lines.
 	- Option Three: Options one and two are  not desirable when working with **large** files.
 Another solution exists that only requires you to read the file once, and only requires you to store 10 lines from the file at one time.

-3. Create a program that adds line numbers to a file.
+3. **(Optional)** Create a program that adds line numbers to a file.
 The name of the input file will be read from the user, as will the name of the new file that your program will create.
 Each line in the output file should begin with the line number, followed by a colon and a space, followed by the line from the input file.

 4. In this exercise you will create a Python program that identifies the longest word(s) in a file.
 Your program should output an appropriate message that includes the length of the longest word, along with all of the words of that length that occurred in the file.
 Treat any group of non-white space characters as a word, even if it includes numbers or punctuation marks.